-After 10 years as a PES exclusive, the Champions League takes its FIFA series bow – and often-criticised publisher EA has done a sound job of matching the competition’s floodlit weeknight grandeur.
+After 10 years as a PES exclusive, the Champions League takes its series bow in FIFA 19 – and often-criticised publisher EA has done a sound job of matching the competition’s floodlit weeknight grandeur.

 Available in nigh-on every mode, it masterfully blends both fantasy fulfilment (which Huddersfield fan hasn’t dreamed of hosting Real Madrid?) and reality: the operatic theme, the mildly preposterous arch, a new commentary team in Derek Rae and Lee Dixon.
 Rounding out FIFA’s colossal-as-ever selection of teams and competitions, it provides a sense of completeness to this grandaddy of football games.